orvice/go-os/README.md

 ## How does it work?

-Go-OS is a client side interface for the fundamentals of a microservice operating system.
+Go-OS is a library for the fundamentals of a microservice OS.
 Each package connects to a backend service which handles that feature.
 Everything is an interface and pluggable which means you can choose how to architect your OS.
 Micro OS provides default implementations for everything.
 You can find the OS services at [github.com/micro/os](https://github.com/micro/os).